IBS is a common condition that affects the digestive system.

-There’s no cure, but diet changes and medicines can often help control the symptoms.
+There is no cure, but diet changes and medicines can often help control your symptoms.
 Dietary advice includes limiting foods to bland foods during attacks and avoiding cabbage, turnips, coffee, alcohol and tobacco completely.

-N.B.
-Dietary advice generally has not shown to be effective in the prevention of IBS
+Dietary change has not been shown to be effective in the actual prevention of IBS attacks.

-Hypnotherapy and in particular gut directed therapy can sometimes be prescribed on the NHS since it has been shown to be very effective in controlled trials, but the patient waiting times are very long.
+Hypnotherapy and in particular gut directed therapy can sometimes be prescribed since it has been shown to be very effective in controlled trials.
+However, the NHS patient waiting times are currently very long.

 How Can I Help You?